 - Qibla Connect

-It’s very difficult to stop Facebook from tracking you through third-party apps, but Privacy International recommend:
+Though it’s very difficult to stop Facebook from tracking you through third-party apps, Privacy International recommends:

 Resetting your advertising ID regularly